 UNHCR, welcomed the agreement as a ‘much-needed, long-term solution for some refugees who have been held in Nauru and Papua New Guinea for over three years and who remain in a precarious situation.’
 However, it expressed grave concern for those who had not been found to be refugees and remained vulnerable and noted that its endorsement of referrals for resettlement ‘[did] not alter Australia’s obligations under international law, including the right to seek asylum irrespective of the mode of arrival’.

-In 2016 Amnesty International described the announcement as ‘an extreme step in shirking responsibility by the Australian Government.’
-While noting that the US will give resettled refugees a genuine chance at restarting their lives in a safe place, Amnesty argued that as one of the richest countries in the world, Australia should be ‘leading by example’ – especially given record levels of global displacement.
+Amnesty International described the announcement as ‘an extreme step in shirking responsibility by the Australian Government’.
+While noting that the US would give resettled refugees a genuine chance at restarting their lives in a safe place, Amnesty argued that Australia should be ‘leading by example’ given the record levels of global displacement.

-In 2016 Save the Children welcomed the plan as ‘an opportunity to restore hope and provide a pathway towards a safe and prosperous future for refugees who have spent years languishing on Nauru and Manus Island.’
-However, it noted that Australia should work towards ‘a more humane and effective immigration system’ and engage ‘as closely as possible with other countries in the Asia Pacific region to establish a functioning regional protection framework.’
+Save the Children welcomed the plan as ‘an opportunity to restore hope and provide a pathway towards a safe and prosperous future for refugees who have spent years languishing on Nauru and Manus Island.’

-A number of overseas commentators expressed bewilderment and concern that US resettlement places were being taken up by refugees who were Australia’s responsibility as a matter of international law.
+A number of overseas commentators expressed concern that US resettlement places were being taken up by refugees who were Australia’s responsibility as a matter of international law.